ajaykumarr123/ajaykumarr123/README.md

 I'm a final-year student at Indian Institute of Technology, Kharagpur pursuing a major in Computer Science and Engineering.
 I'm interested in software development and love to tackle challenging problems.

-- 🧐 I’m currently exploring Backend, Systems.
+- 🧐 I’m currently exploring Backend Dev, Operating Systems.
 - 🌱 In love with C/C++, Python, and Linux.
 - 🔭 I've developed full stack applications using Django or Java.
 - 💬 Open for discussion on any Tech Stack(motive is exchange of knowledge).